-John Topham began his working life as a policeman in the East End of London in the 1920s, where he carried a camera and took photographs of daily life in Kent, especially around the Sidcup area.
-A now very famous photograph of Mary Smith, a “knocker-up” who woke London dock workers with a peashooter, was his first published photograph.
+John Topham began his working life as a policeman in the East End of London in the 1920s, where he carried a camera and took photographs of daily life in Kent and South East London.
+A now very famous photograph of Mary Smith, a “knocker-up” who woke London dock workers with a pea shooter, was his first published photograph.
 He sold it for five pounds, a week's wages, to the Daily Mirror newspaper, and decided to become a free-lance photographer.

-During the early part of WW2, John Topham, or 'Top' as he was known, had a contract with Life Magazine as well as being a freelancer.
-He would regularly get calls from national newspapers directing him to photograph areas of war damage or action.
+During the early part of WW2, John Topham, or 'Top' as he was known, supplied images to Life Magazine as well gettig regular calls from national newspapers directing him to photograph areas of war damage or action.

 After the war, he refused offers of staff jobs in the RAF to become a freelance photographer again, working mainly in South East England and Scotland.